The virus that shut down the world: 2020, a year like no other

-Category: Health Hits: 1COVID-19 is everywhere, literally, and during 2020 its spread and resulting impact has led to a global crisis of unprecedented reach and proportion.
+Category: Health Hits: 3COVID-19 is everywhere, literally, and during 2020 its spread and resulting impact has led to a global crisis of unprecedented reach and proportion.
 In a six-part series closing out this tumultuous year, UN News looks at the impact on people in every part of the world and some of the solutions that the United Nations has proposed to deal with the fall-out of the pandemic.
 In this first feature, we lay out some of the key events of the past 12 months.

 Read more https://news.un.org/feed/view/en/story/2020/12/1080702